Monarchy in Quebec: 20th century

+Prince George, Prince of Wales (the future King George V), was present for the celebration of Quebec City's tercentenary in 1908, His son, Prince Albert (later King George VI), visited Quebec in 1913, while serving as a midshipman aboard the Royal Navy cruiser HMS Cumberland, spending some leisure time salmon fishing around Québec City.

 Ernest Lapointe, then the Minister of Justice and Attorney General of Canada in the Cabinet headed by Prime Minister William Lyon Mackenzie King, chaired the Canadian delegation involved in deliberations leading to the Statute of Westminster, 1931; a law that had support from a wide swath of Quebec's political elite, as it gave Canada its own crown and, consequently, control over its own foreign affairs and a distinction apart from the British Empire.